zhiming-xu/p1-kernel/docs/exp3/rpi-os.md

 > "The t and h suffixes are based on the terminology of *thread* and *handler*, introduced in ARMv7-M." -- ARM

 **The vector tables for EL2 or EL3?** The format is the same as EL1, e.g. 16 (=4x4) exception handlers.
+Note: EL2 vectors are for exceptions taken from EL2 and EL1; EL3 vectors are for exceptions taken from EL3 and EL2.
 See the short official document "[AArch64 exception vector table](https://developer.arm.com/documentation/100933/0100/AArch64-exception-vector-table?lang=en)".

 ## Code Walkthrough